 University of Texas School of Public Health San Antonio

-In 2021, the University of Texas System Board of Regents approved plans to create the University of Texas School of Public Health San Antonio (UTSPHSA), a collaboration between The University of Texas Health Science Center at San Antonio (UT Health San Antonio) and The University of Texas at San Antonio (UTSA), based on a recognition that our region's persistent disparities in key health outcomes require a public health approach.
-UTSPHSA enrolls its inaugural cohort into the Master of Public Health (MPH) in Public Health Practice and Administration in August 2024.
+In 2021, the University of Texas System Board of Regents approved plans to create the UT School of Public Health San Antonio (UTSPHSA), a collaboration between The University of Texas Health Science Center at San Antonio (UT Health San Antonio) and The University of Texas at San Antonio (UTSA), based on a recognition that our region’s persistent disparities in key health outcomes require a public health approach.
+UTSPHSA will enroll its inaugural cohort into the Master of Public Health (M.P.H.).

 UTSPHSA provides academic instruction relevant to public health, engages in research activities directed toward community health problems, and maintains and grows relationships with communities and individuals interested in public health.
 Through our coursework, UTSPHSA aims to improve human (and planetary) health and well-being and eliminate health inequities locally and globally through excellence in research, instruction and practice, inclusion, and compassion.
 We provide a unique public health education by integrating advanced health research, collaborating on new academic programs to serve the diverse population of our region locally and globally, and building public health leaders who understand and are dedicated to finding positive interventions to mitigate our greatest public health challenges throughout South Texas.